vtog/labGuides/source/ocp/node-mirror-registry.rst

    .. hint:: Username = "init" / Password = "password"

-#.
-If needed the following command will uninstall the registry.
+.. tip:: If needed, the following command will uninstall the registry.

    .. code-block:: bash